z5259552/infs2605/README.md

 ## System requirements
 For macOS:
 - macOS **10.14 Mojave** (if you need to maintain backwards compatibility with other 32-bit software that you need installed on your computer) or **macOS 10.15 Catalina**.
-- Older versions of macOS may not work properly.
+- Older versions of macOS might not work properly.
 If your computer does not support at least macOS 10.14 Mojave, it may be too old to run the required sofware anyway.
 - It is always best practice to keep your computer updated with the latest updates from Apple.
 This is important not only for compatibility with new software, but also to receive security patches.

 For Windows: